 The focus of the City's governmental funds is to provide information on near-term inflows, outflows, and balances of available resources.
 Such information is useful in assessing the City's financing requirements.
-Unrestricted fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+Unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of September 30, 2020, the City's governmental funds have combined ending fund balances of \$28.4 million, an increase of \$4.5 million from the prior year.
-Approximately 77.1% of this amount, or \$21.9 million, is available for spending at the discretion of City Council.
-The remainder of fund balance is non-spendable or restricted.
-Details of the fund balance classifications can be found on page 17 of this report, as well as in Note 19.
+As of September 30, 2022, the City's governmental funds have combined ending fund balances of \$37.3 million, an increase of \$544,044 from the prior year.
+Approximately 79.7% of this amount, or \$29.7 million, is restricted, committed, or assigned for specific purposes.
+Unassigned fund balance of \$7.3 million is available for spending at the discretion of the City Council.
+Details of the fund balance classifications can be found on page 17 of this report, as well as in Note 18 to the financial statements.

 The General Fund is the chief operating fund of the City.
-At the end of this fiscal year, committed, assigned, and unassigned fund balance of the General Fund was \$18.4 million, while total fund balance reached \$21.0 million.
-As a measure of the General Fund's liquidity, it may be useful to compare both committed, assigned, and unassigned fund balance and total fund balance to total expenditures.
-This amount represents 73.9% of the total General Fund expenditures, while total fund balance represents 84.0% of that same amount.
+At the end of fiscal year 2022, assigned and unassigned fund balance of the General Fund was \$10.4 million, while total fund balance reached \$27.3 million.
+As a measure of the General Fund's liquidity, it may be useful to compare both assigned and unassigned fund balance and total fund balance to total expenditures.
+Total assigned and unassigned fund balance represents 38.3% of the total General Fund expenditures, while total fund balance represents 100.4% of that same amount.
+During the 2022 fiscal year, the fund balance of the City's General Fund decreased by \$121,231.
+This decrease is primarily attributable to investment losses of \$1.0 million.